 Apple devices can be incredibly valuable, though the most costly are those personally related to Jobs, who is also a collectible personality in his own right.

 An Apple 1 (one of an initial production of around 200) made nearly $1 million as long ago as 2014.
-An Apple Lisa, the machine from which this prototype was descended, made $882,000 earlier this year.
+An Apple Lisa, the machine from which this prototype was descended, achieved $882,000 earlier this year.

 It seems likely that the estimate on this Apple is conservative.